untillpro/qs/README.md

 - `qs dev -d`         	 : Deletes branches in user's repository, which were accepted & mergred to parent repo
 - `qs pr`                : Create pull request.
 Title is taken from name of topic in "qs dev" command
 - `qs pr merge [PR URL]`  : Merge pull request.
+Note:
+  - `qs u` takes comment from clipboard.
+If current branch is "main/master", and messageis empty or very short (<3 symbols), qs will not allow to make commit and will show message:
+                  ----  Empty commit comment in main repo/branch not allowed! ---

 # Read version from go file
 Create file `version.go` in src folder with body